jvandemo/angular-update-meta/README.md

 This allows you to dynamically set the `meta` element values with values from within your markup and child states.

 You can also update link tags.
-If you have the following markup in your template:
+If you have the following markup in your layout:

 ```xml
 <html>